Bjarne96/front-cms/README.md

 - The project was to develop an e-commerce site for virgin wool products
 - Co-founded Awakeningbirds UG for this purpose
 - Used a CMS to access and edit customer data and website content
-- Developed the system myself to enhance my experience
+- Developed the system myself to enhance my programming experience

 ## Tech-Stack
 - TypeScript and Webpack as underlying technologies